The Ark of the Covenant series (post #8)

 Here now is where we move outside the comfortable confines of scripture.
 The Roman empire eventually grew so large that it became impossible to govern effectively.
 Just getting messages from Rome, the capital city, to the empire’s outer regions took weeks.
 So, the radical decision was made to split the empire into two halves.
 The empire’s western half would remain based in Rome, while the eastern half would be based in Byzantium (which would eventually be renamed Constantinople).
 The city of Jerusalem fell under the realm of Byzantium (Constantinople).

-Thus begins a timeline of centuries in which Jerusalem is passed back and forth by a series of competing armies.
+Thus began a timeline of centuries in which Jerusalem was passed back and forth by a series of competing armies.
 Mind you that each conquest involved a major military endeavor involving thousands upon thousands of soldiers, not to mention untold bloodshed.
 The military timeline goes as follows:

 - In 614 A.D., the Persians capture control of Jerusalem from the Romans (Byzantines).

 - In 629 A.D., the Romans (Byzantines) recapture Jerusalem from the Persians.

 - In 638 A.D., the Muslim Caliph Omar I captures Jerusalem from the Romans (Byzantines) and declares the Temple Mount (the site of Solomon’s Temple, Zerubbabel’s Temple, and Herod’s Temple) a sacred place for Islam.
 Thus, Jerusalem becomes an Islamic city.
 The Muslims rule over the city for the next 461 years, and in 691 A.D.
 The Dome of the Rock, a sacred sanctuary for Islam, is built on the site of the Temple Mount.